Market commentary bonds: War in Iran: Oil price, inflation and economic shock

 Article

-Oil price shocks and the dynamics of investment grade credit spreads
+Oil price shocks and energy sector credit spreads

 Article